Friday

 Historic Neighborhoods

-For lunch stop in the historic Czech Village neighborhood.
+For lunch, stop in historic The District: Czech Village & New Bohemia neighborhood.
 This area is a great place to relax and enjoy a good meal while talking about your morning adventures.

 Unique Heritage